Who We Are

 Our mission is to continue to help the street dogs of Romania from persecution, suffering and neglect.

 This is Jason, one of the three co-founders for A Better Life Dog Rescue.
 Jason is responsible for the day to day running of the website as well as organising transport of the dogs coming in from Romania.
+Jason currently lives in Romania where he is coordinating the building of our deluxe dog shelter which, once completed, will have the capacity for 1500 rescue dogs.
 Jason has been a volunteer at various rescues around the country mainly dealing with German Shepherds and along with Nicky has a wealth of knowledge when it comes to re-homing dogs.
 In his personal life Jason, for his sins, is an avid West Ham fan and goes to see them whenever he can which is not as often as he would like due to his busy work commitments and the time he gives up to spend helping all the dogs in need.

-This is Gill who currently works for the NHS and has been in administrative roles for most of her career.
+This is Gill who is manager of the adoption team and their work at ABLDR.
+She currently works for her local council in her home town of Leicester.
+She has been in administrative roles for most of her career.
 She has always loved animals especially dogs, and growing up always had family dogs.
-Once she was able to have a dog of her own, she adopted the first of three rescue dogs, 2 from the UK and her current dog, Cassie from Romania.
+Once she was able to have a dog of her own, she adopted the first of three rescue dogs, two from the UK and her current dog, Cassie from Romania.
 In her spare time Gill enjoys knitting and sewing, has been known to bake the occasional cake or batch of biscuits and of course spending time with her husband and Cassie.

 All staff at A Better Life Dog Rescue are volunteers who give up their spare time to help rescue and re-home dogs from Romania into the UK.